bartop-io/bartop/README.md

 `npm start`
 The API will be available for requests at http://localhost:3001 (if you set BARTOP_API_PORT to 3001 in your `.env` file, which is recommended).
 Requests to the API in development do not need to be authorized.
 For testing and production, the API requires authentication/authorization using JSON Web Tokens.

-**NOTE** Starting the API in development mode will automatically configure the database to assist with client development.
+_Note_ Starting the API in development mode will automatically configure the database to assist with client development.
 The first time the server is started with a fresh database, it will create the following tables:
 - `users`
 - `drinks`
 - `catalogs`